Super Mario Land: Popular music

+New Super Mario Land

 A homebrew for Super Nintendo Entertainment System called New Super Mario Land came to light in 2019 after a series of posts on Twitter by a user named ChronoMoogle.
 The remake features enhanced visuals, music and a multiplayer mode for up to 4 players.
 According to its creator, who gave an interview to Nintendo Life while asking to remain anonymous, the remake was built totally from scratch (hence, no ROM hacking was performed) using Assembly language, a few tools for graphics and sound and a Super Nintendo emulator for testing.
 After developing the game, the creator flashed the game in thirty Nintendo Power cartridges and distributed them to his "Nintendo-loving friends" as a Christmas gift to commemorate the 30th anniversary of the original game.
 The creator no longer has involvement with the game, stating that "the project is terminated already" after sending the gift cartridges.